preeve99/AGSPC/README.md

 AGSPC
 =====
-Welcome, this is the repo. of the AGS Programming Club
+Welcome, this is the repo. of the AGS Programming Club.